eeemoon/pinkie/README.md

 ```

 ### Color palettes
-Palettes are just a sequences of colors.
+Palettes are just sequences of colors.
 You can manage them like this:
 ```python
 from pinkie import Color, Palette